• Home

 Absolutely, leftovers freeze great!
 Place it in freezer containers or wrap in aluminum foil.
 It will last 2-3 months in the freezer.
 Thaw in the refrigerator and reheat in the oven for 20-30 minutes at 350 degrees.

-• If you purchase a frozen turkey breast, plan accordingly so it is completely thawed.
+Remove it from the freezer 2 to 3 days to thaw.
 It takes 24 hours per 5 pounds.
+Place it in a large bowl to catch drippings as it thaws.
 It should be thawed in the refrigerator, not on the counter!!

 • A boneless turkey breast may take less time.
 Be sure to check the internal temperature.